a close up of a computer screen with a triangle pattern

 Are there legal considerations or challenges when hiring virtual assistants in different countries?

-It’s crucial to account for data protection and privacy laws and to clarify contractual agreements to navigate these challenges effectively.
+You should also account for data protection and privacy laws, and clarify contractual agreements to navigate these challenges effectively.

 What strategies can I use to manage a virtual assistant effectively?